Zaid-Ajaj/scaling-elmish-programs/slides/index.md

 * Larger programs
 * Challenges of breaking down programs
    - Breaking down parent state
-       - Keeping state of the current child
+       - Keeping state of a single child program
-       - Keeping state of all children
+       - Keeping state of all children programs
    - Child programs (updates, dispatch and commands)
 * Application concerns: Root level vs. deep children
 * Ongoing developements: the good and the lacking